arnaudbarbe/clean-architecture/README.md

 - user: user1, password: user1, role: USER
 - user: admin1, password: admin1, role: ADMIN

-Keycloack is used in a different way that we could see in example.
+Keycloack is used in a different way that we could see in some examples.
-I don't want to use keycloak login screen.
+First I don't want to use keycloak login screen, so a method to get JWT token is provide

 login and logout methods are located in fr.arnaud.cleanarchitecture.infrastructure.delivery.controller.auth.AuthController after a regular login that return a valid token